timhanley/ha-sonos-pico2w-pimoronidisplay/README.md

 ## Setup

-1. Copy main.py and the LICENCE file to your Pico W which needs to be running the Pimoroni micropython https://github.com/pimoroni/pimoroni-pico-rp2350/releases or have the pico display pack libraries installed on vanilla micropython.
+1. Copy main.py and the LICENCE.txt file to your Pico W which needs to be running the Pimoroni micropython https://github.com/pimoroni/pimoroni-pico-rp2350/releases or have the pico display pack libraries installed on vanilla micropython.
-2. Update the WiFi and Home Assistant configuration in main.py
+2. Update the WiFi and Home Assistant configuration near the top of main.py
 3. Ensure Home Assistant has the Sonos integration installed and properly configured
 4. Reset the Pico W to start the application

 ## Usage

-- Button A: Play/Pause
+- Button A: Play/Pause or Menu Select
-- Button B: Menu
+- Button B: Menu or Back
 - Button X: Volume Up / Menu Up
 - Button Y: Volume Down / Menu Down